ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 This cheat code allows you to **simulate that ALICE's account is no longer a regular EOA but a contract**(like `P256Delegation`) and then test how delegations or transactions behave from that new "smart contract" EOA.

-You can check out complete example in [SimpleDelegateContract.t.sol](../contracts/test/SimpleDelegateContract.t.sol)
+You can check out the complete example in [SimpleDelegateContract.t.sol](../contracts/test/SimpleDelegateContract.t.sol)